Close

 Professional Immigration Guidance

-Guatemala maintains a moderately accessible visa policy that varies significantly based on your nationality and travel purpose.
+Guatemala maintains an accessible visa policy with 86 jurisdictions eligible for visa-free entry for up to 90 days.
+All travelers must complete an electronic immigration and customs declaration form to enter and exit the country.
 Whether you're visiting Lake Atitlán's volcanic landscapes or establishing commercial ventures, our comprehensive guide transforms complex immigration regulations into clear, actionable strategies.

 Key Traveler Categories Requiring Documentation: